Managing Visitors With A New Baby

 Have a visitor who is coughing and says it’s allergies?
 Ask them to wear a mask to be safe.
 If you have a family member who smokes, ensure that they smoke outside and wash their hands immediately after.
 Before letting them hold the baby, put a blanket over them so that the baby does not directly touch the clothes that were worn while smoking.
 Also, cold sores can easily be transferred to babies, so make sure that visitors with cold sores wear a mask and as always, are washing their hands frequently.

-Allow visitors to watch over the baby while you take some time to yourself.
+Allow visitors to care for the baby while you take some time to yourself.
 Try to do a relaxing activity like taking a bath or a much needed nap.
 Do not feel guilty for taking a break, you deserve it.
+If they will be feeding your breastfed baby, ensure they know how to pace feed to prevent bottle preference.

-If you are planning on having multiple groups of visitors, make sure to schedule a few hours in between to allow your family to destress, and have some alone time before the next group arrives.
+If you are planning on having multiple groups of visitors, make sure to schedule a few hours in between, so you have some quiet time to unwind before the next group arrives.

 How To Navigate Through Uncomfortable Comments